Competences of the Bonn Alliance

 The creation and preservation of peace is an essential prerequisite for global sustainability; the “Leaving no one behind” credo of the UN Agenda 2030 also requires solutions for people in conflict and crisis situations.

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), based in the UN city of Bonn, is one of the world’s leading think tanks and research institutions on issues of global development and international cooperation.
+The German Institute of Development and Sustainability (IDOS), based in the UN city of Bonn, is one of the world’s leading think tanks and research institutions on issues of global development and international cooperation.
 The interdisciplinary institute combines research, consultancy and training.
-The DIE forms an interface between theory and practice and is increasingly concerned with governance issues that are crucial for the implementation of sustainability.
+IDOS forms an interface between theory and practice and is increasingly concerned with governance issues that are crucial for the implementation of sustainability.

 As a university of applied sciences, the H-BRS, founded in 1995, is intensively involved in practice-oriented research.
 In doing so, professors have experience from science and industry.
 In addition, the university conducts extensive research in cooperation with regional and national industry and has founded the Centre for Applied Research for this purpose, in which companies can rent space at the university for research questions.
 An excellent technical infrastructure and well-equipped laboratories are a matter of course for the H-BRS.

 As a competence structure in sustainability, the IZNE operates in the Bonn Alliance.